TOOL OF THE DAY: Testifying before a legislative committee for Equal Shared Parenting.

 After the session, we all met with Rep. Pena’s Chief of Staff and they made changes to the Bill last night to address the school objection that Rep. Riddle had during the hearing.
 So even though I ran out of time and didn’t get to address that objection specifically in my testimony, Maricela, Rep. Pena’s Chief of Staff made sure that got taken care of afterwards.

-Both of those were addressed by those “for the Bill” in their testimonies.
 Watch the video of the testimonies at the link above.

 Please then go to this page, “Protecting Parent-Child Relationships”, and contact your House Representative and ask them to put pressure on the House Reps that are part of the Juvenile Justice and Family Issues committee to pass the Bill through to the House floor.
 There is a letter on that page that you can download and e-mail to your representative to help you with this.